 Thus, it reinforces the function of the frontalis.
 When these two muscles contract at the same time, the eyes open widely, and the forehead is pulled up.

 A facial expression that occurs when something is about to happen to you that you’re afraid of.
 In this function, it expresses horror.

 Various factors may overload these two muscles.

-Especially constant activity and trigger points in other key muscles are frequent triggers for overloads and the activation of trigger points.
+Especially constant activity and trigger points in other key muscles are frequent triggers for the activation of trigger points.